-Especially in the early days of the relationship we can feel an electric thrill from touching, hearing or seeing the other person.
-Infatuations are strong emotional attachments where the feelings are not reciprocated and are common among younger people.
-Infatuations do fade but they can be highly emotional while they last.
-When we are young the novelty of the emotions can give rise to tremendous emotional highs and lows.
+Especially in the early days of the relationship we can feel an electric thrill from touching, hearing or seeing our lover.
+We have a strong desire to touch them and to be touched by them.
+For women this is an emotional thrill but for men it causes sexual arousal.
+When we are young the novelty of the emotions can result in tremendous emotional highs and lows.
 If we feel overwhelmed by feelings or despondent, confiding in someone we trust and getting their support, can help keep things in perspective.

-Others prefer a religious ceremony.
-A core concept within marriage, whether a couple has religious beliefs or not, is that once married the couple have a high degree of commitment to each other.
+Some couples document their relationship by having a legal marriage ceremony.
+A core concept within marriage, whether a couple has religious beliefs or not, is that once married the couple is sexually loyal to each other.
 A wedding can be a way of communicating the new relationship to the wider family.
-A big celebration (as well as being fun) can help emphasise the responsibility involved in making a long-term commitment to another person.
+A big celebration (as well as being fun) may emphasise the responsibility involved in making a long-term commitment to each other.

-Some couples don’t want to have children.
-Marriage is also simply a commitment between two people to spend their lives together.
-Every marriage is different and depends on the personalities and beliefs of the two people involved.
 Not everyone wants to get married.
 Some couples decide to have children without getting married.
-In the past and in some societies today there can be shame and embarrassment associated with having unmarried parents.
-Today it is accepted in many parts of the world.
-There is still a taboo over a child being the result of an illicit affair.
+Some couples don’t want to have children.
+In some societies there can be shame associated with having unmarried parents.
+There is also a taboo over a child being the result of an illicit affair.

 Many couples, especially if they have children, try to stay together in the belief that a marriage should be continued at whatever cost.
 If a couple is always arguing, fighting or unhappy it may be better to end a bad marriage.
 A couple may separate initially and then divorce, which legally ends their marriage.
 Couples divorce for many reasons.
 The key reasons are sexual differences and financial problems as well as general incompatibility.